Hanan (wrestler)

 Hanan (羽南) is a Japanese professional wrestler.
-She is signed to World Wonder Ring Stardom, where she is the leader of Stars.
-Hanan is a former one-time Future of Stardom Champion.
+She is signed to World Wonder Ring Stardom, where she is the current Wonder of Stardom Champion in her first reign and the leader of the Stars stable.

 Professional wrestling career

 World Wonder Ring Stardom (2017–present)

 Hanan made her professional wrestling debut under the ring name Hanan at the age of 13, on April 9, 2017, where she fell short to Ruaka.
 At Mask Fiesta 2018 on October 28, 2018, Hanan, under the ring name Nyanki, teamed up with Pinya and Rinya in a loss to Cello de la Bellano, Shiki Melody and Starlight Kid.

 At the 2021 Goddesses of Stardom Tag League, Hanan teamed up with Rina as Water and Oil and competed in the Red Goddess block, scoring a total of two points.
 At Dream Queendom on December 29, 2021, Hanan won the first title of her career, the Future of Stardom Championship, by defeating Ruaka.